cryostatio/cryostat-operator/README.md

 - `podman`

 ## Instructions
+Operator SDK requires the `GOROOT` environment variable to be set to the root of your Go installation.
+In Bash, this can be done with `export GOROOT="$(go env GOROOT)"`.

 `make image` will create an OCI image to the local registry, tagged as `quay.io/rh-jmc-team/container-jfr-operator`.
 This tag can be overridden by setting the environment variable `IMAGE_TAG`.